-Posterior Lumbar fusion is the most common type of fusion surgery for low back pain.
-With this surgery, two or more vertebraes are fused together into one solid bone.
+Posterior lumbar fusion is the most common type of fusion surgery for low back pain.
 It is used to treat spine instability, severe degenerative disc disease, and fractures in the lumbar spine.
-This surgery is performed approaching the spine through an incision in the back.
-It may be performed by traditional open or by minimally invasive methods, depending on which method best addresses the patient’s needs and anatomy.
-Instrumentation such as screws and rods may be included used to stabilize the spine.
+With this surgery, two or more vertebrae are fused together into one solid bone.
+During the procedure the spine is accessed through an incision in the back.
+It may be performed by traditional open spine surgery or by minimally invasive methods, depending on which approach best addresses the patient’s needs and anatomy.
+Instrumentation such as screws and rods will be used to stabilize the spine.